-Clinical conferences, seminars, small discussion groups, journal clubs and one-on-one instruction are all an integral part of the Mayo neurosurgery resident educational experience.
+Clinical conferences, seminars, small discussion groups, journal clubs and one-on-one instruction are all an integral part of the Mayo educational experience.

 There are five one-hour conferences each week at Mayo Clinic Hospital, Saint Marys Campus.
 You are required to attend conferences related to peripheral nerve surgery and encouraged to attend other conferences as relevant to your career aspirations and background.